FuzionView/FV-Docs/source/ticketviewer.rst

 Basemaps
 --------------

-From the Ticket Viewer, select the **Basemaps** icon at the top right to see available features in each layer.
+From the Ticket Viewer, select the **Basemaps** icon at the top right to see available map options.

 .. figure:: /_static/Basemaps2.png
    :alt: Ticket Layers